Cupping in Physical Therapy

 - Scar adhesions

 - Myofascial tissue tension

 Do you still need formal physical therapy?
 YES!

-One of the biggest reasons that cupping works is that it involves neuromuscular re-education.
+One of the biggest reasons that cupping works are that it involves neuromuscular re-education.
 Just like all of our manual therapy techniques, it is not meant to be performed in isolation.
-It is still very important that you continue your exercises to make lasting improvements in your mobility, strength, stability and movement patterns.
+It is still very important that you continue your exercises to make lasting improvements in your mobility, strength, stability, and movement patterns.

 How can I get started?

-Cupping therapy can be utilized as a component of and complement to physical therapy treatment to help improve pain.
+Cupping therapy can be utilized as a component of and complement to physical therapy treatment.
 If you have an injury or health condition that is limiting you from living your life the way you want, don’t hesitate to contact HealthQuest Physical Therapy today.
 We’ll help you set up a consultation with one of our licensed Southeast Michigan physical therapists to figure out if cupping is right for you!